SEO Works: Misconceptions, Common Problems, the Solution & Lifting Penalties

 - Evaluate meta tags; make sure that keywords and key phrases are used sparingly.

 - Remove repetitive content; remove posts about similar topics.

 In case you were unable to avoid committing erroneous SEO practices due to the different misconceptions about SEO, you should take the initiative by reversing the situation immediately.
 Specifically, you should apply the measures necessary for lifting the penalties.
 Search engine teams may not have the legal permission to reject a website, but they hold the authority to take action upon identifying violations; insisting with flawed methodologies can jeopardize brand reputation and put you on a blacklist.
 Remember that inclusion in search engine rankings is a mere privilege; it is not a right.

 - Build trust between your website and search engine teams.
 It can be accomplished by enabling website registration with search engines’ Webmaster Tools.

 - Check for accessibility-related issues; detect server errors, spam alerts, warning messages, and broken pages.
 It’s not a rare possibility for your website to be flagged for spam when, in fact, accessibility is the problem.

 - Modify corrupt SEO practices.
-List down faults then fix them before submission.
-For example, with a keyword-stuffed page in your website.
+List down faults then fix them before submission, for example, with a keyword-stuffed page on your website.
 Consider writing a much better version by adhering to the rules on keywords.